philboiv1n/django-poker/README.md

 ```
 Note: You won’t be able to play with this user unless you assign it to a profile.
 You can create new users from the admin panel, which will automatically generate a profile for them.

+10. Access the application
+Open you browser and visit http://localhost